taravasya/FLARUM-MIGRATION/README.md

 ## Requirements and Conditions
 * The current script only supports vBulletin 4.2.
 * The script assumes that both databases, vBulletin and Flarum, are on the same database server.
+* The script assumes that attachments and customavatars are stored in vB database.
+If you attachments stored in file system, then at this moment, script will not work for you.
+Maybe later I check this out
 * In Flarum needs to be already installed and enabled plugins:
    * [Old Passwords](https://github.com/migratetoflarum/old-passwords.git), which add in table USERS a column **migratetoflarum_old_password** used in this script for import users with their vb password
    * [FoF Upload](https://github.com/FriendsOfFlarum/upload.git)